RamprasadKateel/TheatreBoooking/README.md

 # Theatre-Booking

-This project is used to book the tickets
+This project is used to book the tickets for our theatre.
+The algorithms I am using is both Best-fit and first-fit in order to process request optimally and as per requirements.

 ## Getting Started

-This project is built using Maven, we are generating executable JAR to process theinput from the users.
+This project is built using Maven, we are generating executable JAR to process the input from the users.

 ### Prerequisites